igor-gorlov/coding-style/workflow.md

 ## Code Snippets

-The prepare_snippets.js script is used to simplify insertion of raw program code listings into an `HTML` documents.
+The prepare_snippets.js script is used to simplify insertion of raw program code listings into `HTML` documents.
 You can find installation and usage instructions at the top of the JavaScript file itself.

 ## Creating a New `HTML` Document